 You can now use Typesafe Config to configure this to your application's needs.
 See here for the specifics.

-- Polygonal Summaries for MultibandTiles

-- Filter GeoTiffRDDs by Geometry

-- Can create ValueReaders via URIs through LayerProvides classes

-- Can read/write GeoTiffs with Sinusoidal projections

-- Can Resample via Sum operation
+- Kerberos authentication is available for properly configured Accumulo clusters - Polygonal Summaries for MultibandTiles - Filter GeoTiffRDDs by Geometry - Can create ValueReaders via URIs through LayerProvides classes - Can read/write GeoTiffs with Sinusoidal projections - Can Resample via Sum operation